 Breaking the Deadlock: A social impact investment lens on reducing the costs of road trauma and unlocking capital for road safety (2015);

 The work of the Social Impact Investment Taskforce: Why it Matters & What Comes Next (2014);

 Delivering on Impact: the Australian Advisory Board Strategy for Catalysing Impact Investment (2014);

 IMPACT-Australia: investment for social and economic benefit (2013);

 Contributions on property and patent law for Laws of Australia (1998).

 CEO and Executive Director

 Sally is the Chief Executive Officer and an Executive Director of Impact Investing Australia.
 She has extensive experience in finance, funds management and strategy, and has spent many years working in and understanding Asia Pacific markets.
 Sally first joined Impact Investing Australia in May 2015 to manage the strategic development and implementation of a new financial institution to scale impact investing in Australia, Impact Capital Australia.
-Sally is also a non-executive director of Millennium Services Group (ASX: MIL) and is a member of Oxfam’s Finance, Risk and Audit Committee, the AHURI inquiry panel on social impact investment for housing and homelessness outcomes, and the QBE Social impact classification committee.
+Sally is an independent non-executive director of Millennium Services Group (ASX: MIL) and is a member of Oxfam’s Finance, Risk and Audit Committee, the AHURI inquiry panel on social impact investment for housing and homelessness outcomes, and the QBE Social impact classification committee.
 She is also a non-executive director of Indigenous Business Australia Asset Management and two National Australia Bank securitisation companies.
 Sally’s previous roles include: APAC Lead at Accenture Client Value Labs, Director and fund manager at Legg Mason Asset Management and Senior Industrial Analyst at UBS Securities.